matrix-org/matrix-spec-proposals/proposals/3278-enable_set_displayname-capabilities.md

 ## Proposal

-The m.room_versions capability /_matrix/client/r0/capabilities endpoint could be decorated to provide more information on capabilities.
+The `/_matrix/client/r0/capabilities` endpoint could be decorated to provide more information on capabilities.
 ```javascript
 {
   "capabilities": {